TuringLang/MCMCTempering.jl/README.md

 end
 ```

-In some cases we do need to override this functionality.
+Note that in some cases we **do** need to override this functionality.
 This is necessary in `Turing.jl` for example where the `sampler` and `VarInfo` are required to access the density and parameters resulting in the following implementations:

 ```julia
 function MCMCTempering.get_tempered_loglikelihoods_and_params(